solidfire/solidfire-cli/README.md

 Description:

 The TestConnectMvip API method is used to test the management connection to the cluster.
-The test pings the MVIP and executes a simple API method to verify connectivity.Note: This method is available only through the per-node API endpoint 5.0 or later.
+The test pings the MVIP and executes a simple API method to verify connectivity.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: